Septic emboli are infected blood clots. They break free and travel through the bloodstream, where they get lodged and block a blood vessel.

-An embolus is anything that moves through blood vessels until it gets stuck in a vessel that’s too small to pass through and stops the blood flow.
+Septic means having a systemic illness caused by an infection.
+An embolus is anything that moves through blood vessels until it gets stuck in a vessel that it’s too small to pass through.
+A septic embolus is an infected blood clot that stops the blood flow.

 - They completely block or partially reduce blood flow.

 Septic emboli can have mild outcomes (minor skin changes) to serious ones (life threatening infections).

 Septic emboli typically originate in a heart valve.
 An infected heart valve can yield a small blood clot that can travel almost anywhere in the body.
 If it travels to the brain and blocks a blood vessel, it’s called a stroke.
 If the clot is from infected (septic) emboli, it’s

 Along with a heart valve infection, common causes of septic emboli include: